Jack L. Warner: Early years

 In the early 1890s, Benjamin Warner decided to move to Canada, following a friend's advice that he could make an excellent living bartering tin wares with trappers in exchange for furs.
 Sons Jack and David were born in Ontario.
+David Warner, after contracting sleeping sickness while in the military in WWI which left him an invalid for some 25 years, would die in 1939, at age 45.

-After two arduous years in Canada, the Warners returned to Baltimore, where two more children were born, Sadie and Milton.
+After two difficult years in Canada, the Warners returned to Baltimore, where two more children were born, Sadie and Milton.
 In 1896, they relocated to Youngstown, Ohio, following the lead of the eldest son Harry, who had established a shoe repair shop in the burgeoning steel town.
 Father and son worked in the repair shop until Benjamin secured a loan to open a downtown meat and grocery store.

 Jack spent much of his youth in Youngstown, and wrote of his formative experiences there in his autobiography: "J. Edgar Hoover told me that Youngstown in those days was one of the toughest cities in America, and a gathering place for Sicilian thugs active in the Mafia.
 There was a murder or two almost every Saturday night in our neighborhood, and knives and brass knuckles were standard equipment for the young hotheads on the prowl."
-Warner claimed that he briefly belonged to a street gang in Westlake's Crossing, a notorious neighborhood west of downtown.
-Meanwhile, he received his first taste of show business, singing at local theaters and partnering with another aspiring song-and-dance man.
+Warner said that he briefly belonged to a street gang in Westlake's Crossing, a notorious neighborhood west of downtown.
+Meanwhile, he started performing professionally, singing at local theaters and partnering with another aspiring song-and-dance man.
 During his brief career in vaudeville, he officially changed his name to Jack Leonard Warner.
 Jack's older brother Sam disapproved of these youthful pursuits.
 "Get out front where they pay the actors," he advised Jack.
 "That's where the money is."